 Sheltered by darkness so that they “might not be discovered by the watchful though evidently lazy rebs,” the Union troops recrossed the river and marched “all night long,” he said.

-So began the Long March, actually “a long series of hard marches” that would “test the endurance of the men,” Bicknell recalled.
+So began the Long March, actually “a long series of hard marches” that would “test the endurance of the men,” Bicknell wrote.

 On Monday morning the 5th Maine boys reached Strafford Court House and halted there only two hours before resuming the march.
 “The weather was now very hot,” and “the men were … suffering with sore and blistered feet,” Bicknell reported.
 “Some received sun-strokes which incapacitated them for service for considerable time.”

 Onward the 5th Maine marched, reaching Fairfax Court House on Tuesday, June 16, to enjoy a day’s respite.
-Rousted from slumber before dawn on Thursday, Bicknell and his companions headed to Chantilly to camp “in a beautiful grove” and “enjoy a little peace and quiet” for several days.
+Rousted from slumber before dawn on Thursday, the 5th Maine lads headed to Chantilly to camp “in a beautiful grove” and “enjoy a little peace and quiet” for several days.

 The Long March resumed with a vengeance.
 “Now followed a series of forced marches, which have never been excelled, even if they have ever been equalled (sic) in the history of American campaigning,” Bicknell later wrote.